agsreejith/CUTE-SNR/README.md

 edit parameter file and run cute_sn_calculator with the location of the parameter file. stellar models are avaliable on request.
 Input folder contain the required inputs

+# CUTE-SNR V2.0 Expected Nov 2020

+Live website will be avalaible
+Option for a parameter file in python.
+Detailed manual.